 Wool does this by absorbing moisture vapour into the structure of the fibre itself, before expelling it into the outside air.
 This helps to keep your temperature level in the same way as wicking – evaporating sweat to cool you down when you overheat, and keeping your skin surface dry to keep you warm when you cool down.

 In fact, wool fibres can absorb up to 35% of their weight in water before feeling damp to the touch.
 When your base layer can’t absorb any more moisture, its fibres will wick in the same way as synthetic fibres.

 Breathable wool fabrics control the rate of evaporation much better than synthetic ones.
-Wool releases moisture from its fibres quickly when your body surface is hot and damp, and slow down when it’s cold and dry.
+Wool releases moisture from its fibres quickly when your body surface is hot and damp, and slows down when it’s cold and dry.

 Because Merino wool fibres are so springy, they don’t lose these pockets of air when they get wet, providing insulation even when damp.

 Because Merino wool fibres are so fine, they are softer than standard wool and itch-free for all but the most sensitive of skin.
 It’s hard to explain why, but Merino wool base layers also feel much nicer to wear than man-made fabrics.

 And because the fibres can absorb so much moisture before the fabric starts to feel damp, Merino wool base layers rarely feel clammy against the skin – unless you’ve been sweating absolute buckets!